mickmuzac/tick.io/README.md

 #tick.io
-Tick.io is a realtime tick-based synchronization module for NodeJS built using vanilla socket.io.
+Tick.io is a realtime tick-based synchronization module for NodeJS built using socket.io.

+If you are browsing using npmjs.org, please visit the [Github repo here](https://github.com/mickmuzac/tick.io).
+Contributions are both welcomed and encouraged!

 WARNING: DO NOT USE THIS MODULE.
 IT IS UNDER ACTIVE DEVELOPMENT AND IS NOT READY FOR PRODUCTION OR DEVELOPMENT USE.

 ##Installation
 ####Install Node module